yonh/packages-docker/README.md

 ```
 ...
     VIRTUAL_HOST: your.domain
-    LETSENCRYPT_HOST: your.domain # if you don't use 443, you can ignore this line
+    # if you don't use 443, you can ignore LETSENCRYPT_HOST
+    LETSENCRYPT_HOST: your.domain
 ...
 ```